robbiemparks/robbiemparks.github.io/_publications/2019-07-01-Particulate-matter-air-pollution-and-national-and-county-life-expectancy-loss-in-the-USA-a-spatiotemporal-analysis.md

 date: 2019-07-01
 venue: 'PLOS Medicine'
 paperurl: 'http://dx.doi.org/10.1371/journal.pmed.1002856'
-citation: 'Bennett J, Tamura-Wicks H, Parks RM, Burnett RT, Pope III CA, Bechle MJ, Marshall JD, Goodarz D, Ezzati M, 2019, Particulate matter air pollution and national and county life expectancy loss in the USA: a spatiotemporal analysis, <i>PLoS Medicine</i>, Vol: 16, ISSN: 1549-1277'
+citation: 'Bennett JE, Tamura-Wicks H, Parks RM, Burnett RT, Pope CA III, Bechle MJ, et al. (2019) Particulate matter air pollution and national and county life expectancy loss in the USA: A spatiotemporal analysis.
+PLoS Med 16(7): e1002856. https://doi.org/10.1371/journal.pmed.1002856'

 ---
 <b>Background</b>
 Exposure to fine particulate matter pollution (PM2.5) is hazardous to health.
 Our aim was to directly estimate the health and longevity impacts of current PM2.5 concentrations and the benefits of reductions from 1999 to 2015, nationally and at county level, for the entire contemporary population of the contiguous United States.